-I have to admit that planting in shady areas can sometimes frustrate me.
-I want bright colors and lots flowers and variety and sometimes that is hard to get.
-I’ve found several plants that have beautiful and brightly colored leaves that, when combined with other shade plants add structure and texture to my shade gardens.
+Listed below are several plants that have beautiful and brightly colored leaves that, when combined with other shade plants, add structure and texture to my shade gardens.

 Not all plants are grown for their blooms.
 This seems especially true when it comes to shade plants.
-You actually get more long-term color and interest in your garden from a plant that has interesting leaves than one that has a short-term flower.
+You actually get more long-term color and interest in your garden from a plant that has interesting leaves than from one that has a short-term flower.
 These colorful shade perennials are a great addition to your shade garden or a north-facing portion of your house.

 With so many choices in leaf colors, there is sure to be a Heuchera or Heucherella to suit you.
 From dark purple to lime green, reds, pinks, and greens, take your pick of a color that works well in your shade garden.
 While they do produce small flowers, I’m mostly interested in the amazing leaf colors.